WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-06-aad-authentication-for-applications-running-in-aks-to-access-azure-sql-databases.md

 <script src="https://gist.github.com/WolfgangOfner/1e0d738ee344ede7a34723a9bcec1605.js"></script>

-Also add the client and resource id and the tenent id as secret to your pipeline.
+Also, add the client and resource id and the tenant id as the secret to your pipeline.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/12/Add-secrets-to-the-pipeline.jpg"><img loading="lazy" src="/assets/img/posts/2021/12/Add-secrets-to-the-pipeline.jpg" alt="Add secrets to the pipeline" /></a>